jakartaee/query/README.md

 ### Jakarta Common Query Language (JCQL)

-The **Common language** focuses on a minimum set of operations that are common across most data access technologies: operations such as selection, restriction, ordering, and simple projection.
+The **Common language** focuses on a minimal set of operations that are common across most data access technologies: operations such as selection, restriction, ordering, and simple projection.
 To illustrate, consider the following JSON representation of a `Room` document:

 ```json
 {